-The health component is made up of three sections: medical products, appliances and equipment, outpatients services and hospital services.
-Each of these sub-sections are in turn broken down further.
-So for 'medical products, appliances and equipment' there are three further sub-groups: pharmaceutical products, therapeutic appliances and equipment, and other medical products.
-For each of these sub-groups, a small number of items are chosen and priced as a representative sample of goods.
+The health component is made up of three indices: medical products, appliances and equipment; outpatient services; and hospital services.
+'Medical products, appliances and equipment' has three further sub-indices: pharmaceutical products (comprising prescribed drugs and other drugs), therapeutic appliances and equipment, and other medical products.
+'Outpatient services' has two further sub-indices: medical and paramedical services (comprising doctors' fees and other medical and paramedical services.
+For each of these indices, a small number of items are chosen and priced as a representative sample of goods.

-If one of sub indices is used in place of the overall CPI for health the reasons why it is the more relevant index must be clearly justified, and the underlying items included in calculating the index should be checked.
+If one of the indices or sub-indices is used in place of the overall CPI for health, the reasons why it is the more relevant index must be clearly justified, and the underlying items included in calculating the index should be checked.